 MGE's corporate policy is to buy locally.
 We will give preference to Wisconsin manufacturers and distributors.
 Local purchases support the local economy and are typically more environmentally friendly.
 When it is time to purchase goods needed to run our company, we review our supplier database and buy from local vendors when possible and cost-effective.
 Many of the materials and equipment that utilities need are highly specialized; however, we buy U.S. products whenever possible.

 MGE recently launched an updated supplier resources section on mge.com.
-This section commits us and our suppliers to our Code of Ethics and our corporate human rights statement.
+This section commits our suppliers to our Code of Ethics.
+MGE evaluates and makes awards on a nondiscriminatory basis.